Need a Winning Team?

 Jeff has a B.F.A. in Graphic Design, and has a diverse portfolio of collateral as a production artist, ranging from marketing collateral to art & photography direction, as well as front-end web development.
 He spends his free time enjoying all that Chicago has to offer with his wife and two daughters, in addition to dabbling in technical projects and DIY home renovations.

-Carmella Mazza has been with Magna Legal Services since 2013 and has been in the court reporting industry for decades.
-As Magna’s National Scheduling Director, Carmella oversees all aspects of scheduling from New York to Los Angeles, as well as international scheduling requests.
+Carmella Mazza joined Magna Legal Services in 2013 and has worked in the court reporting industry for decades.
+As Magna’s National Director of Discovery Support Services, Carmella oversees all aspects of scheduling from New York to Los Angeles, as well as international scheduling requests.

 Sales Operations Manager